Conn. (WTNH) — Governor Ned Lamont announced the approval of a Federal Disaster Declaration for COVID-19 response in Connecticut Sunday.

-(WTNH) — Governor Ned Lamont said Thursday he has submitted a request to the Federal Emergency Management Agency (FEMA) for a Presidential Major Disaster Declaration.
+Governor Lamont said Thursday he had submitted a request to FEMA for a Presidential Major Disaster Declaration.

 This request was made following the impact coronavirus has made in Connecticut thus far.